charmoniumQ/PROBE/docs/benchmark_suite/README.md

 @Tbl:tools shows the provenance collectors we collected and their qualitative features.
 Because there are not many open-source provenance collectors in prior work, we also include the following tools, which are not necessarily provenance collectors, but may be adapted as such: strace, ltrace, fsatrace, and RR.
-See \Cref{notable-provenance-collectors} for more in-depth description of each collector.
+See \Cref{notable-provenance-collectors} for more in-depth description of notable provenance collectors.
-The second column shows the "collection method."
-See \Cref{collection-methods} for their exact definition.
+The second column shows the "collection method" (see \Cref{collection-methods} for their exact definition).

 The last column in the table categorizes the "state" of that provenance collector in this work into one of the following: